Refutation of the

 considered logical possibilities of necessary being.
 However,

-since the Universe itself is a “being” or in fact the being
+since the Universe itself is a “being” or in fact the being (a verb, as in something existing, being, persisting and so on and not

 a being, or this or that being) physical possibility of necessary